 Plumwood MountainJournal of Ecopoetry and Ecopoetics has published my review of Kristen Lang’s SkinNotes.
 You can read it here.

-Kirsten is a Tasmanian poet and has performed her poems around the state very stylishly indeed.
+Kirsten is a poet of lutruwita-Tasmania who has performed her poems around the state and done so very stylishly indeed.
 Her poems are just as polished as her delivery though.
 They are thoughtful and profound, and Lang uses poetic language to its full capacity.
 Her writing speaks of the ambiguous, excessive experiences of humans who are open to a kind of conversation with what Jane Bennett calls ‘vibrant matter’ – all of the natural and nonhuman world that we are enmeshed within, which we are part of, and which is part of us.
 For this reason, when Lang writes of ‘family’, her family includes animals, and when she writes of the body, its edges merge with the world around it – a lake, or mountainside.

 Lang’s writing is challenging, uplifting and affirming.
 Get yourself a copy and read it.